Support in Oregon (2026)

 Modifying Spousal Support

-Spousal support orders in Oregon can be modified upon a showing of a substantial change in circumstances not contemplated at the time of the original order.
+Spousal support orders can be modified upon a showing of a substantial change in circumstances not contemplated at the time of the original order.
 The modification is only retroactive to the date the motion is filed.
 Spousal support generally terminates upon the death of either party or the remarriage of the recipient.
 Cohabitation by the recipient may also be grounds for modification or termination, depending on the circumstances.

 When to Seek Legal Help